Findings from Regulatory Programme engagement

 getting ahead of the technology trends affecting IM, so that we can better advise practitioners on the challenges they’re facing

 The discussion also validated our current focus on developing a monitoring framework (including audit) and transforming disposal.
-The full findings report is available on the Loomio site.
+The full findings report is available here (PDF 835.16KB).

 Thanks and next steps